solomoncools/firebase-openai/README.md

 # firebase-openai
 A easy to use codebase for hosting a openai server on firebase and interacting with it using javascript fetch.
 This solution is cheaper than using heroku.

-Requirements
+**Requirements**
+1. Node.js
+2. npm
-i.
-Firebase account
+3. Firebase account
-ii.
-OpenAI API key
+4. OpenAI API key
-iii.
-A couple bucks
+5. A couple bucks

+**Instructions**

 1. First create a new firebase project using your chosen command line interface:

-npm install -g firebase-tools
+- npm install -g firebase-tools

-firebase init
+- firebase init

-enable functions and hosting
+- enable functions and hosting

 2. Install OpenAI